cernopendata/data-curation/cms-2017-simulated-datasets/README.md

 by means of adding the command-line option `--ignore-eos-store` to the commands below.

 You can specify the number of threads to use in these commands by adding the --threads option.
+It is recommended to use a multiple of 32 when choosing the number of threads in Lxplus.
 The thread number option can be specified for these options:
 `--create-das-json-store`, `--create-mcm-store`, `--create-records`, `--lhe-generators`